sebastienlevert/sp-dev-fx-webparts/samples/react-graph-calendar/README.md

 ## Minimal Path to Awesome

 - Clone this repository
+- If not done already, install the `@microsoft/mgt-spfx` package using the following [instructions](https://docs.microsoft.com/en-us/graph/toolkit/get-started/mgt-spfx#installation)
-- in the command line run:
+- In the command line run:
   - `npm install`
   - `gulp serve`
   - `gulp bundle --ship`